SCIENCE: Land Animals

 Building upon each grade, the consistent step-by-step approach to good penmanship presented each year emphasizes neatness and correct letter formation in daily practice.
 Writing habits which are polished during second grade will greatly influence students’ penmanship skills throughout life.
 Beginning in lesson 81, penmanship class will focus primarily on creative writing skills and some penmanship review.
 Creative writing skills will be taught in a sequence that will prepare students to write their own stories incorporating higher level thinking skills into imaginative writing.

-During modern era studies, students also study 1-2 states per week and will do an in depth study of our home state of Oklahoma for 1 month.
+During modern era studies, students also study an in depth study of our home state, Oklahoma.
 At the end of the year, your student will have compiled a binder with all they have learned they can be proud of!
 Frequent reviews will take place so learning will not be wasted and left to the back crevices of the mind.

 Fourth Grade Math